 4. The timetable specified in the agreement depends on the nature of the service.

 The ready-made data files accessible at the Research Laboratory or via the remote access system can be used immediately once a user licence has been granted and both parties have signed the related agreement.

 When the releasing involves sample data that are expansive or contain sensitive personal data, the construction of the material may take considerably longer.
-In such cases, it is advisable to consult the staff of researcher services in good time to establish the situation with their workload.
+In such cases, it is advisable to consult the staff of research services in good time to establish the situation with their workload.